-The strategies in this book are counterintuitive and might feel like cheating.
+The strategies in this book are counter-intuitive and might feel like cheating.
 But they’re based on studies conducted by a university researcher with hundreds of participants.
 You might not guess that having more fun, eliminating your secret rules, and choosing something to bomb intentionally works.
 But the data says otherwise.

 “Digital minimalists are all around us.
 They’re the calm, happy people who can hold long conversations without furtive glances at their phones.
 They can get lost in a good book, a woodworking project, or a leisurely morning run.
 They can have fun with friends and family without the obsessive urge to document the experience.
-They stay informed about the news of the day, but don’t feel overwhelmed by it.
+Digital minimalists stay informed about the news of the day, but don’t feel overwhelmed by it.
 They don’t experience “fear of missing out” because they already know which activities provide them meaning and satisfaction.”

 Does that sound like someone from the 1990’s?
 Probably, but maybe it is time for us to find Digital Balance.
 Are you in?